bhrigu123/Instant-Lyrics/README.md

 3. Run the file by double-clicking it. (or from terminal using the command: `./filename.AppImage`)

-4. The first time you run it, it will ask you to associate the file with system.
+4. The first time you run it, it will ask you to integrate the file with system.
 Click `Yes`.
 This will create a desktop entry in you Applications list, and you can start the app from your Applications also.

 ## From Source